yochaigal/cairn/wip/2e/vald.md

 ### Overview

 There are 24 hours in a day, and 6 days in a week.
 Each month consists of 24 days (or 4 weeks), for a total of 12-months (or 294 days) per year.
 The calendar is divided into 4 seasons of 72 days each, with an additional 6-day "Leap Week" (_Reclamation_) at the end of each year.
 This week is not counted as part of any month, and is made up of six unique days.
+Each year begins in the Autumn season.

 ### Days of the Week